-Thanks for visiting the Appalachian State University Women's Golf scholarship and program info page.
-Here you'll get information regarding the college and details on their Women's Golf program like who to contact about recruitment, names of past alumni, what scholarship opportunities are available and ways to begin the recruiting process.
+This is the Appalachian State University Women's Golf scholarship and program info page.
+Here you will get specifics on the college and information on their Women's Golf program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities are available and how to begin the recruiting process.

 Appalachian State University Women's golf Program Coaching & Recruiting Staff

-For anyone who is looking to get recruited it's important to know who to get in front of - and NCSA has got the info you need.
-The Head Coach of the Appalachian State University Women's Golf program is Heather Brown.
-Additional key personnel are:
+If you are hoping to get recruited it is critical to know who to talk to - and NCSA provides the info you need.
+The Assistant Coach of the Appalachian State University Women's Golf program is Savanna Wood.
+Additional key staff are:

-If you're interested in becoming a member of Appalachian State University Women's Golf program these are the individuals you'll want to get in touch with.
-You'll be able to choose to get in touch with them by way of email utilizing the link above or call the college to get more information regarding the college and Women's Golf program prior to deciding if it's the best fit for you.
+For anybody who is interested in being a part of the Appalachian State University Women's Golf program they are the people you'll want to get in touch with.
+It's possible to choose to get in touch with them through email using the link above or call the school to obtain more information regarding the college and Women's Golf program prior to deciding whether or not it's the best fit for you personally.

-NCSA gives student student athletes the resources and info they need to enhance their odds of being recruited by a Women's Golf program, whether it's at Appalachian State University or another school.
-Since 2000, NCSA has been connecting athletes and coaches which is a vital part of the recruiting process.
-This year alone there are 2429 Women's Golf student athletes using the NCSA technology, network and scouting experts to get their highlights in front of 1212 coaches at 987 colleges Women's Golf programs nationwide.
+NCSA gives student high school athletes the resources and info they need to improve their odds of being recruited by a Women's Golf program, whether it's at Appalachian State University or another school.
+Since 2000, NCSA has been connecting coaches and athletes which is a vital part of the recruiting process.
+This year on it's own you'll find 6277 Women's Golf student athletes utilizing the NCSA scouting professionals, network and technology to get their highlights in front of 1769 coaches at 1073 colleges Women's Golf programs across the country.

-In order to join the Appalachian State University Women's Golf program you need to begin to build relationships and a highly-visible, professional quality recruiting profile.
+In order to join the Appalachian State University Women's Golf program you need to start building relationships and a highly-visible, professional quality recruiting profile.
 Beginning that process as soon as possible is critical to your success.
-So make your free profile to become a confirmed NCSA Women's Golf student athlete and begin connecting with coaches at the Appalachian State University Women's Golf program today.
+So make your free profile to become a verified NCSA Women's Golf student athlete and start connecting with coaches at the Appalachian State University Women's Golf program today.